htruong/htruong.github.io/refer.md

 2. Please use the company's website.
 Please don't use LinkedIn job postings.

-3. You don't have to let me know that you want to apply for a posting.
-Please email me personally and we can talk about your relevant experiences after you've applied for the job and include the URL of that job posting.
+3. Send me the email that includes the URLs of all job postings you're planning to apply.
 I am personally much less active on LinkedIn and Facebook.

 At the end of the day, I hope you the best of luck.
 I hope this post does not come to you as arrogant, I'm describing a process that is "less fun" for me to you.
 I hope you have fun at work like I do.
 I hope that you will be my co-worker, and better yet, my boss, one day.